dvglenn/TMScripts/README.md

 <img src="https://i.imgur.com/la0Pl1z.png" width="75%" >

 # [Idle Time Focus](https://github.com/dvglenn/TMScripts/raw/main/IdleTimeFocus.user.js)
 ### Sets the focus to the first dropdown where "Idle" is currently selected.
-This alleviates the endless scrolling through all of the records to get to the one you need likely need to adjust.
+This alleviates the endless scrolling through all of the records to get to the one you likely need to examine.
 <img src="https://i.imgur.com/53naewz.png" width="75%" >